Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 For each key _A_ in the transaction list file, if the file _A_ exists in the internal storage:

-1. Load the key into a key slot in memory.
+1. Load the key into a key slot in memory (to get its location and the driver key identifier, although we could get the location from the transaction list).
 2. Call the secure element's `"destroy_key"` entry point.
 3. Remove the key file _A_ from the internal storage.
 4. Remove _A_ [from the transaction list file](#transaction-list-file-manipulation).